 Improving outcomes | Healing harms

 Medical errors in the hospital setting are the third leading cause of death in the United States and Canada.
-They leave millions injured and emotionally traumatized, and add unnecessary billions of dollars to the costs of our healthcare systems.
+They leave millions injured and emotionally traumatized, and add unnecessary billions of dollars to the cost of our healthcare systems.
 The cost of medical harm in Ontario alone is estimated at more than one billion dollars each year.
 Unaddressed mental health issues, and under-funded mental health care, and failures to adopt mitigation measures to prevent suicide, also carry an incalculable cost in human suffering.
 Gender-related barriers to healthcare place the lives of millions of women at risk every year.
 These are the realities that inform our mission.